 Modern Foreign Languages

 As set out in the Primary National Curriculum 2014, learning a Modern Foreign Language is a statutory requirement for children within KS2.
-At Cleveland Road Primary School, our Modern Foreign Language is Spanish and we have elected to teach it from Nursery through to Year 6.
+At Cleveland Road Primary School, our Modern Foreign Language is Spanish and we have elected to teach it throughout our school.
 We believe that a rich and varied MFL curriculum gives children the confidence to communicate in the languages they learn and provides them with a strong, language-learning foundation that will benefit them as they move into Key Stage 3.

 In learning Spanish, we aim to inspire children to travel and use the language in other Spanish-speaking countries; Spanish is spoken by more than 400 million people, worldwide, and is the most spoken language in 21 nations; it is the 2nd most spoken language in the USA, after English.